edelstorm/documentations/docs/cdn-en.md

 }
 ```

+:    * Don't forget to switch *YourBucketName* with the name you gave your bucket.
 :    * Once the policy edited, click on {==Save==}.

-!!! warning "Don't forget to switch *YourBucketName* with the name you gave your bucket."

 ***